cycloped-io/sql/Readme.md

 ### Ragel

-You need to compite the `content_offset` computation script, since it is written in C. To do that you need `ragel`
+You need to compile the `content_offset` computation script, since it is written in C. To do that you need `ragel`

 ```